Skip to content

 Find Out More About Tax Credits for Michigan's Working Families

-Fact Sheet on the Michigan Earned Income Tax Credit (Michigan League for Human Services, rev. Jan.
+Fact Sheet on the Michigan Earned Income Tax Credit (Michigan League for Public Policy, rev. Jan.
 2008)

 Introducing the Michigan Earned Income Tax Credit (Michigan Department of Treasury, June 2008)